pjm526/Computer-Vision/README.md

 Linear image transformations: The purpose of this assignment was to learn about linear geometric image transformations.
 a.
 Affine Image Transformation
 b.
 Affine transformation with resampling
 c.
-Calculation of affine (linear) transform from landmarks selected on the image.
+Calculation of affine (linear) transform from landmarks selected on the image